 Best on a Budget

 These are similar to lake balls that may be for sale at your local golf course.
-Still, for an extremely low, affordable price, you receive 96 golf balls, perfect for practicing and also fantastic for beginner golfers.
+Still, for an extremely low, affordable price, you receive 96 Shag, perfect for practicing and also fantastic for beginner golfers.

 For beginner golfers, it can take a long time to find the right ball for you.
-As a pack of golf balls usually isn’t cheap, you may even find yourself spending hundreds of dollars on golf balls and still not know which is the right ball for you.
+As a pack usually isn’t cheap, you may even find yourself spending hundreds of dollars and still not know which is the right ball for you.

 If you do lose them, as they’re incredibly cheap, you may as well just purchase more!
 Seriously, this is an amazing deal that we highly recommend.